johnascott1/Project1Final/grades/Lab 7 Questions.md

 This example uses generic types to make the LinkedList only able to store Insect objects.
 Please see the Data Types lab for more information and examples on generic types.

+(Note that the Autograder is looking for exact variable/method names.

 ### Problem 2: